flowingcharts/FlowingCharts/README.md

 Run the following command to install Grunt CLI in your system path, allowing it to be run from any directory.

 Open a command prompt as Administrator.
-For windows: click Start, in the Start Search box, type cmd, and then press CTRL+SHIFT+ENTER.
+Windows: click Start, in the Start Search box, type cmd, and then press CTRL+SHIFT+ENTER.

 ```
 npm install -g grunt-cli